 Stop motion lighting breakdown.

-The tavern scene in this commercial was great fun to work on, as it’s a little crazy and that meant I was able to build something a little more interesting and with one foot still planted in reality the other we are in the world of fantasy.
+The tavern scene in this commercial was great fun to work on, as it’s a little crazy and that meant I was able to build something a little more exciting, with one foot still planted in reality and the other we are in the world of fantasy.
 One such example is using green moonlight.

-The warm pulsing hard, low level light from the flames of the fireplace were created by using a bare 30 watt light bulb I fitted to a gobo arm, these were attached to dimmers for the animator to control.
+The warm pulsing hard, low-level light from the flame of the fireplace was created by using a bare 30-watt light bulb I fitted to a gobo arm, these were attached to dimmers for the animator to control.

 Practicals such as the flaming torches I made for the walls didn’t really give off much light and were better suited for when they were in vision.
 So I replicated the light they might be putting off by using some miniature filament 3 watt light bulbs in holders.
 I made several of these up so that I was able to quickly place them into set fixed with some black-tack.
 These were then powered through a small 8 channel 12 volt dimmer.